Sometimes you are looking for the perfect outfit, but you just can’t find it. Maybe it is not cut right, or the sleeves are too short.

 Maybe you already have some sewing skills.
 It is possible that by making your clothes, you will get exactly what you want.
 However, how will the cost of homemade clothes stand up to the cost of store-bought clothes?

 Although it may cost more to make your own clothes, it does have many benefits.
-Continue on to understand the advantages and the disadvantages of making your own clothes.
+Continue on to read about the advantages and the disadvantages of making your own clothes.

 - Learning to Sew